-When properly treated, most cases of uveitis begin to improve within twenty-four hours.
+When properly treated, most cases of uveitis begin to improve within twenty-four hours, but the ultimate outcome will depend on the underlying cause.
 If the eye is very cloudy or if hemorrhage has occurred, this may take a few more days to clear.

 Complications are more common after very severe or recurrent cases of uveitis.
-These can involve the development of synechiae and glaucoma.
-Synechiae are adhesions between the lens and the iris.
-Glaucoma is an increase in IOP.
-Both complications may need specialist treatment.
 Severe uveitis can result in irreversible blindness.